Ferrari 375 MM: Development

 The first prototype was a Vignale Spyder and three next cars were Pinin Farina Berlinettas, all converted from the Ferrari 340 MM.
 Majority of the cars would be bodied by Pinin Farina in a spider style.

 The engine was based on its Ferrari 375 F1 counterpart, but with shorter stroke and bigger bore, for the customer cars and unchanged for the factory ones.

-Perhaps the most known 375 MM is the Pininfarina "Bergman Coupé", s/n 0456AM, commissioned in 1954 by director Roberto Rossellini for his wife, actress Ingrid Bergman.
+Perhaps the most known 375 MM is the Pinin Farina "Bergman Coupé", s/n 0456AM, commissioned in 1954 by director Roberto Rossellini for his wife, actress Ingrid Bergman.
 Rossellini also owned another 375 MM spyder, s/n 0402AM, which sustained a crash and was rebodied into a coupe by Scaglietti.
 The Scaglietti coupe was subsequently bought by the Microsoft executive Jon Shirley and restored by Ferrari specialist Butch Dennison.
 It later became the first postwar Ferrari to win Best of Show at the Pebble Beach Concours d'Elegance.

 The list of notable examples also includes a coupé created by Carrozzeria Ghia to a Giovanni Michelotti design.
 It was the last Ferrari ever to be bodied by this Turinese coachbuilder.
 The car was presented at the Torino Motor Show and the New York Auto Show, both in 1955.